Financial Wellness

 It doesn’t have to be this way.
 Taxes don’t have to be synonymous with stress.
 One issue is that many people aren’t sure about what is and is not taxable.
 This uncertainty leads to confusion, which leads to frustration and (you guessed it) procrastination.

-I Will Earn Less Money By Entering a New Tax Bracket
+1. I Will Earn Less Money By Entering a New Tax Bracket

 There are stories about people who supposedly started earning less money, or saw a minuscule increase on their pay cheque after receiving a raise.
 The apparent reason?
 They entered a new tax bracket.

 That’s not how taxes work.
 Canada’s progressive tax system is a little tricky to understand.
 However, the essential takeaway is that you’re only taxed at a higher rate for the money earned above the previous tax bracket.
-For example, workers earning $52,000 a year owe 15% on the first $50,197 and 20.5% on the next $50,195.
-That means only $1,803 is taxed at 20.5%.

 This tax structure ensures that high-earners pay more in taxes without seeing a decrease or flatlining of their net income when they climb into a new bracket.

-My Bonuses and Rewards are Not Taxable
+2. My Bonuses and Rewards are Not Taxable

 One way to mitigate paying taxes on bonuses is to send the money directly to your retirement account.
 Employers with a group RRSP plan usually offer this option.
 Those companies without such a plan may offer to send part of your bonus to the financial institution with which you have an RRSP account.

-I didn’t get a large return.
+3. I didn’t get a large return.
 I must have done something wrong

 It’s certainly fun to see a gasp-inducing number at the end of your calculations.
 You start planning summer vacations.
 Maybe consider buying that road bike you’ve been eyeing.
 It’s a nice reward.
 Seeing that you’ll only get a few dollars back isn’t as fun.
 Seeing that you owe money is no fun at all.

 The glass-half-full approach is to remember that a large tax return isn’t free money.
 It belonged to you all along—the government just took too much.
-Getting a small tax return means that the correct amount of taxes is being taken off each pay period.
+Getting a small tax return means that the correct amount of taxes are being taken off each pay period.
 So your regular pay cheques are bigger than they would’ve been had you received a large tax return.

-The earlier I file, the earlier I pay
+4. The earlier I file, the earlier I pay

 Even if you’re only expecting a small return or do not owe any money, filing early is still worth it.
 Tax returns update your information for other government services.
 Voter registration, credits for GST rebates, and available limits for BC’s pharmacare program all get updated when you file your taxes.